ericbets/danby/README.md

 Example
 -------
 Let's say you want to serve some static files in your website directory with the canonical grpc Greeter interface.
-Add this into the head tag of the html file:
+Add this into the head tag of your chosen html file:

 ```html